Unified quantification of entanglement and magic in information scrambling and their trade-off relation: Abstract

 \section{Abstract}

-Information scrambling is a phenomenon observed in a wide range of quantum systems, in which initially localized information becomes distributed across the entire system.
-Clarifying the essence of this phenomenon is made possible by quantum resource theory, which provides an axiomatic framework for quantifying various forms of quantumness.
-Within this framework, information scrambling can be classified into two distinct types: entanglement scrambling and magic scrambling.
-Although each has been analyzed individually through their respective resource theories, such separate treatments fail to capture the inherent trade-off between them.
-In this study, we introduce a unified measure of the two types of scrambling, grounded in resource-theoretic principles.
-This unified approach reveals a rigorous trade-off relationship between entanglement and magic scrambling, as the exact maximum value of the proposed measure can be derived analytically.
+Entanglement and magic are among the most fundamental properties unique to quantum systems.
+Each quantity captures a different aspect of non-classical behavior, and each can be regarded as a resource within its own operational setting.
+However, the interrelation between them has not yet been fully clarified, and whether a more fundamental measure exists remains an open question.
+Addressing these issues is essential for deepening our understanding of quantumness.
+In this study, we establish a unified resource theory of information scrambling, consisting of two types: entanglement scrambling and magic scrambling.
+We introduce a measure that jointly characterizes both types of scrambling.
+This unified approach reveals a rigorous trade-off relation between entanglement and magic scrambling, as the exact maximum value of the proposed measure can be derived analytically.
 Furthermore, we quantify the scrambling capability of unitary transformations in terms of their ability to amplify this measure.
+Our work provides insights into the connection between entanglement and magic that extend beyond the context of information scrambling.